 The history of the Site indicates that USTs or other buried structures of potential environmental concern may have existed at the Site.
-To evaluate the potential presence of such structures, an EM-31 geophysical survey will be conducted by AMEC Geomatrix, Inc., or another experienced contractor, over the portion of the Site were buildings were not reportedly located, using an approximate 12-foot line spacing.
-An EM-61 geophysical survey will be conducted over the portion of the Site in which former buildings were reportedly located using approximate 3-foot line spacing.
+To evaluate the potential presence of such structures, a combination of an EM-31 geophysical survey using approximate 12-foot line spacing and an EM-61 geophysical survey using approximate 3-foot line spacing will be conducted by AMEC Geomatrix, Inc., or another experienced contractor.
+The tentative location of these surveys is depicted on Figure 6.
 Using these two methods in conjunction with each other should provide information necessary to locate subsurface anomalies present at the Site that may indicate the presence of sumps, tanks, piping or other potentially significant buried metallic objects.